Contact us for more info about Tanzania Mountain Bike Tour

 Lushoto to Korogwe

-Today we'll bike through terraced hillside plantations to the southern edge of the mountains.
-This is the region's main tea growing area, and just before lunch we'll climb into the rainforest for the last time.
-This is followed by an amazing long downhill out to the plains.
-We'll stay in the town of Korogwe in a motel.
+Today’s ride takes us to the southern edge of the mountains through terraced hillside plantations of this country’s main tea growing area.
+Just before lunch we’ll climb into the rainforest for the last time which is followed by a very long and amazing descent out to the plains.
+Tonight we’ll stay in the town of Korogwe.

 Meals: Breakfast, Lunch, Dinner